 MacBook Pro (15-inch) deals

 Now that the 16-inch MacBook Pro has all but replaced its 15-inch sibling, we should start to see some excellent deals appearing for the MacBook Pro 15 as retailers sell off their stock.
 That’s great news because this is still an excellent laptop to get if you want a good helping of power and portability.
 The 15-inch MacBook Pro not only has the fastest processors, but it also includes discrete graphics.
 You can pair up an eight-core Core i9 processor and an AMD Vega 20 GPU, which should handily push through high-resolution video renders and graphics modeling with ease.
 All versions of the 15-inch MacBook Pro also come with the Touch Bar and four Thunderbolt 3 USB-C ports.

 In May 2019, it was updated with new processors and a tweaked keyboard.
 The 2019 model now comes with ninth-generation processors up to the whopping eight-core Core i9 for some serious power.
 And the deals have started rolling in for the latest version, including the corker we’ve found below.

-The price of the 15-inch MacBook Pro normally makes it a tough sell, but not anymore — the price of 2016’s high-end model has been slashed by a huge $1,750, bringing it down to $1,049.
-What do you get with it?
-A quad-core 2.7GHz Intel Core i7 processor, 16GB of memory, a 512GB SSD and a Radeon Pro 455 graphics card.
+The price of the 15-inch MacBook Pro normally makes it a tough sell, so a good deal is always welcome.
+The price of 2019’s high-end model has been slashed by $350, bringing it down to $2,249.
+What do you get with this configuration?
+A quad-core 2.6GHz Intel Core i7 processor, 16GB of memory, a 512GB SSD and a Radeon Pro 555X discrete graphics card.